 If you want to know how to cut out sugar effectively, start by doing some quick research on the foods that are going into your body.
 If the food you purchase at your local grocer comes in a package that is produced from a company, then you will see a nutrition label.
 Nutrition labels are required by the Food and Drug Administration, and they must state the total calories, fat, carbs and protein, in addition to four vitamins and minerals.

 Before you eat anything that has a label, take a look at how much sugar is in each serving.
 This info is usually found under the carbohydrates section, and it will state “sugar” on the label.
 This number includes both added and natural sugar, but most manufacturers are rolling out new labels that separate the added sugars.

 2. Avoid High-Fructose Corn Syrup

-Though This product originally came from fructose, during the manufacturing process, more fructose is added to the original fructose, which makes an already potent form of sugar even more powerful.
-High-fructose corn syrup quickly rose in popularity in the 1990s and early 2000s since it was a cheap alternative as a sweetener.
-It was placed in sodas, bread, and other foods you may not expect to be sweetened.
-However, the large spike in the consumption of this sweetener quickly gave rise to higher obesity rates and especially with type 2 diabetes.
+High-fructose corn syrup quickly rose in popularity in the 1990s and early 2000s since it was a cheap sweetener alternative.
+It was placed in sodas, bread and other foods you may not expect to be sweetened.
+However, the large spike in the consumption of this sweetener quickly gave rise to higher obesity rates and an increase in type 2 diabetes.
 Though some companies have tried removing it from their manufacturing processes, it’s still commonly found in processed foods because it’s so cheap.
-If you want optimal weight loss and generally feel better by kicking sugar from your diet, then you should consider reading all food labels or researching a certain product to see if high-fructose corn syrup is present.

 3. Start the Day Off the Right Way